Bataan Peninsula State University

-Bataan Peninsula State University (BPSU) is one of the state universities in the province of Bataan, Philippines.
-It is a conglomeration of higher education institutions in Bataan.
+Bataan Peninsula State University (BPSU; Pamantasang Pampamahalaan ng Tangway ng Bataan) is a state university in the province of Bataan, Philippines.
+Its main campus is located in Balanga, with satellite campuses in Abucay, Bagac, Dinalupihan, and Orani.

 History

 Before the conversion, BPSU had three campuses; two were located in the City of Balanga while the third was situated in Orani, Bataan.
 The passage of RA 9403 resulted in the expansion of BPSU's campuses as the Act integrated the Bataan State College in Dinalupihan and its satellite campus in Abucay.

 The Bataan Peninsula State University was established by Republic Act 9403 which was signed into law on 22 March 2007.

 In June 2008, the university made education more accessible to the residents of the towns of Bagac and Morong by establishing an extension in the Municipality of Bagac.
 The extension offers courses like BS Entrepreneurship, BS Hotel and Restaurant Management, first two years of Nursing, and General Engineering courses.
 In December 20, 2023, President Ferdinand "Bongbong" Marcos Jr. signed the Republic Act 11969 officially elevating Bagac as BPSU's sixth campus.

 The university has three programs granted with Level 1 Accreditation from AACCUP.
 Fifty-six programs are scheduled for accreditation from 2008 to 2012.